News APP

 Boxing's already uncertain Olympic future was thrown into further jeopardy after the sport's Asian governing body voted against leaving the suspended International Boxing Association (IBA) to join the rival association.

-The polling was held via a secret ballot with 21 countries voting in favour of continuing with IBA, while 14 cast their ballot in favour of joining World Boxing, the new body constituted to run the affairs of the sport.
+The polling was held via a secret ballot on Saturday with 21 countries voted to continue with IBA, while 14 cast their ballot in favour of joining World Boxing (WB), a breakaway body which is aiming for recognition of the International Olympic Committee (IOC).
 There was one invalid vote.

-With the Asian Boxing Confederation (ASBC) refusing to the join World Boxing, which is being pushed as an alternate to IBA, the future of the sport in the 2028 Los Angeles Games hangs in a balance.
+With the Asian Boxing Confederation (ASBC) refusing to join the IOC 'promoted' WB, the Olympic future of the sport hangs in a balance.

-Following the voting, IBA hit out at World Boxing, saying the new body lacked the wherewithal to organise major international events.
+Following the voting, IBA hit out at WB, saying it lacked the wherewithal to organise major international events.

 "World Boxing, to tell the truth, has no finances, expertise and support to organise any proper major events, no means to support their members and no intention to develop boxing," said IBA in a statement.